 Individually, these events make for compelling headlines, but to understand the true implications they have for financial wellbeing and their impact on savings, pensions and the cost of living, it’s important to look at them together.

 While non-specialist media tends to treat them as distinctly different topics, it is the collective relationship between the three that amplifies the effect they each have on our finances.

 The Covid-19 pandemic and Brexit have both contributed significantly to a rise in the cost of goods; compromising production and supply chains, creating demand that outstrips supply and inflating prices.

 Increasing prices, in turn, drive inflation.
 A little inflation – what economists might call normal (and in the UK, that’s generally accepted to be below 2%) can be healthy because it promotes growth and encourages further investment in the economy.

 But the levels we’re currently seeing are concerning for several reasons, not the least of which is that salaries can’t keep pace with them, which in the end means that individuals are feeling the pinch, as their money doesn’t go as far as it did before.

 Raising and lowering interest rates are common mechanisms used by the Bank of England to control inflation but, like inflation, they also need to be controlled.
 On the one hand, high interest rates give investors the opportunity for higher returns on their cash, but on the other they increase the cost of borrowing, which risks suppressing economic growth.
 So finding the right balance is key.

-However, no one is predicting when the rate of inflation is likely to near the bank’s 2% target.
-Most economists believe it will be 2024 or beyond before it reaches what the Bank of England might consider an acceptable level.
+Inflation in 2022 has already exceeded central bank forecasts and most economists believe it will be 2024 or beyond, before it reaches what the Bank of England might consider an acceptable level.